risewithvj/risewithvj/README.md

 ## About

 Strategic Lead – Application Engineering with 7+ years of experience architecting scalable digital ecosystems, high-performance web platforms, and intelligent automation systems.
-I bridge the gap between engineering and business growth — building everything from backend infrastructure and CRM-integrated web chatbots to AI agent workflows and real-time lead intelligence pipelines.
+I bridge the gap between engineering and business growth — building everything from backend infrastructure and CRM-integrated web chatbots to AI agent workflows, application security remediation, and real-time lead intelligence pipelines.

 I don't just build websites.
-I build **complete digital systems** — from server and DNS to chatbot, CRM, SEO, and automation — from scratch.
+I build **complete digital systems** — from server and DNS to chatbot, CRM, SEO, security, and automation — from scratch.

+Outside my core role, I run **[Tech Point Official](https://techpointofficial.in)**, offering technology solutions, IT infrastructure management, and content production for corporate clients.

 > *"If a task takes more than 10 minutes and you have to do it twice, it's time to automate it."*